Stan Musial Veterans Memorial Bridge: Toll bridge proposal

 The funding of the bridge project was debated by the Illinois and Missouri governments.
 After receiving the federal grant, Illinois pushed to start as soon as possible, but Missouri said it had more pressing highway projects to work on.
 Missouri transportation officials proposed to privatize the bridge, which would have allowed a private company to charge tolls in return for building, operating and maintaining it for up to 99 years.
 But Illinois officials and several St. Louis congressman demanded a toll-free crossing, and this was ratified by an agreement signed February 28, 2008, by Missouri governor Matt Blunt and Illinois governor Rod Blagojevich.

 Bids

 The cost of building the main span was initially estimated at $190 million.
 This proved low; a $229.5 million contract was awarded on December 30, 2009, to a joint venture of Massman Construction Co. of Kansas City, Traylor Bros.
 Inc. of Indiana and St. Louis-based Alberici Corp.
 (The team beat out the $274.9 million bid by a joint venture of American Bridge Co. and Dragados USA.)

 MoDOT agreed to cover any cost overruns.
-This has prompted speculation that the project might be scaled back.